lucymait/project-4/README.md

 ```
 ### 2. FITNESS

-- All our views in our Fitness App, used the API view from rest_framework.
+- All our views in our Fitness App used the API view from rest_framework.

 - Here are the urls for our fitness app views: